 1.)
 Eat at the best street food markets

-A street food market to visit before your night out on the town: Head to Papirøen (Paper Island) that is the perfect place to visit as this is where locals and visitors alike start their evenings in the city.
-Head to one of the many worldly and unique stalls that sell everything from juicy steaks and Japanese food to craft bears that are out of this world!
-Read more about how to plan your visit to Paper Island here.
+Head to Reffen that is the perfect place to visit as this is where locals and visitors alike start their evenings in the city.
+Head to one of the many worldly and unique stalls that sell everything from juicy steaks and Japanese food to craft beers that are out of this world.

-A street food market to enjoy brunch: Torvehallerne street food market is the perfect place to enjoy a weekend brunch or even buy some of the freshest seasonal ingredients to make your very own!
-Take a wander through the stalls and discover some of the high quality produce that this market offers – just be prepared for slightly higher than average grocery prices (though it is arguably worth it!).
-Read more about how to plan your visit to Torvehallerne here.
+Take a wander through the stalls and discover some of the high-quality products that this market offers.
+Just be prepared for slightly higher than average grocery prices (though it is arguably worth it!).

-A street food market to grab a quick bite and drink with friends: Koedbyen is the city’s ‘raw’ but wholesome Meat Packing District Market in Copenhagen.
+Koedbyen is the city’s cool Meat Packing District Market in Copenhagen that’s a hit with locals and visitors alike.
 Head here for a quick bite to eat in one of the many street food stalls and check out the local bars here that open until quite late!
-Read more about how to plan your visit to Koedbyen here.

 2.)
 Tivoli Gardens

-No first time visit to Copenhagen is complete without a trip to Tivoli – the greatest and quaintest theme park in all of Europe!
+No first-time visit to Copenhagen is complete without a trip to Tivoli.
+It’s easily one of the greatest and quaintest theme parks in all of Europe.